 Performance in AEDT can be driven by a target flight profile or a target trajectory.
-Both methods require ground track specification, but the target states provided by profiles are not associated with any specific distances along the track, whereas target trajectories associate desired altitudes and speeds with the surface coordinates along the track.
+Both methods require ground track specification, but the target states provided by profiles are not associated with any specific distances along the track, whereas target trajectories associate desired altitudes (feet MSL) and speeds (KCAS) with the surface coordinates along the track.